The Emergence of the Hexagonal Lattice in Two-Dimensional Wigner Fragments

 In the above calculations the edges of the Clifford supercell were fixed to be equal, i.e., $L_x = L_y$.
 For such a Clifford supercell it is not possible to find a perfect hexagonal lattice because it is incommensurable with a square for any number of electrons.
 To verify if indeed a perfect hexagonal lattice will emerge, we now choose the ratio $L_y / L_x$ and the number of electrons to be commensurable with the hexagonal lattice.
 To achieve this, we performed a calculation of 16 electrons confined to a rectangular Clifford supercell with $L_y / L_x = \sqrt{3}/2$.
 We used 418 gaussians on a 22$\times 19$ grid.
 The corresponding density profile can be found in Fig.~\ref{16el_hex_nd}.
 We obtain a perfect hexagonal lattice that demonstrates the emergence of the hexagonal structure in a uniform electron gas at low density.

+It is also interesting to study the density profile of the Wigner phase as a function of $r_s$.
+Therefore, in Fig.~\eqref{16el_hex_rs} we report the density profiles corresponding to $r_s = 25$ and $r_s = 50$ together with the profile for $r_s = 105$.
+We observe that the relative positions of the electrons in the Wigner phase are independent of $r_s$ .
+However, at $r_s = 25$ we clearly see that the peaks are broader than those corresponding to $r_s = 105$

-We have calculated the density profiles of Wigner fragments for $N$ electrons in a square Clifford supercell for all values of $N$ up to $N=20$.
-All those results are reported in the appendix for completeness.
+We have calculated the density profiles of Wigner fragments for $N$ electrons in a square Clifford supercell for all values of $N>1$ up to $N=20$ (for $r_s = 105$).
+All those results are reported in the supporting information for completeness.
 Finally, at vanishing average density the kinetic energy contribution will become negligible with respect to the Coulomb repulsion.
 Therefore, we expect that in this limit the positions at which the electrons localise will be equivalent to the positions for which classical point charges obtain their minimal energy.
 We have numerically verified that this is indeed the case.
-This comparison between the quantum and classical results can also be found in the appendix.
+This comparison between the quantum and classical results can also be found in the supporting information.